 This unique residential experience offers schools the opportunity to immerse their pupils in farm life.
 From mucking out the donkeys to digging up the potatoes they’ll eat for dinner, children will be involved in all aspects of farm life while developing team work and resilience along the way.
 Evening activities will include gathering around the camp fire, before walking to the tented village where they spend the night in bell tents.
-The next morning there’s the feed round to do and maybe some mindful yoga before heading back to school.
+The next morning there’s the feed round to do before heading back to school.

 Perfect for that first residential experience, this particularly suits Years 3 and 4, but we are happy to consider all ages.
 To ensure the children and staff get the most out of this opportunity, we take one class or around thirty children at a time.

 Your pupils will participate in a range of activities around the farm that focus on food, animals and conservation.
 The activities on offer will vary with the seasons to reflect the reality of life on a farm.
 Unexpected events often happen and our staff will endeavour to include the children in these whether it’s fixing the tractor or moving the sheep.

 Everyone will work with the farm animals, this might include grooming the ponies, walking the cattle, health checking the sheep, mucking out the stables, or making a mud bath for the pigs.

 All groups participate in a tour of the watermill, understanding the journey of wheat from the field to the flour they will use to make their evening meal.
 Children may make pizza, press apples, churn butter, dig vegetables; they will all do something towards preparing their food.